GluuFederation/docs-ce-prod/docs/source/installation-guide/test-drive.md

 ## Steps

-1. Log in as root
+1. Log in as root:

     ```
     sudo su -
     ```

-1. Create a directory for the bash script
+1. Create a directory for the bash script.
+For example:

     ```
     mkdir gluu-demo